CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_2.01.md

 3.1.Ti=In General

-3.1.0.sec=In an action brought by the Commission or prosecuted by the Commission pursuant to section 202(b)(2)(A) or section 202(b)(2)(B), in addition to any injunctive relief arising from a violation of Title I of this Act, {the_covered_entity} is liable for a civil penalty if {the_covered_entity}, with actual knowledge or knowledge fairly implied on the basis of objective circumstances, violates the Act.
-Both the amount of such civil penalty sought by the Commission and the amount of such civil penalty determined by the court shall take into account the degree of culpability, any history of prior such conduct, ability to pay, effect on ability to continue to do business, and such other matters as justice may require.
+3.1.0.sec=In an action brought by {the_Commission} or prosecuted by {the_Commission} pursuant to section 202(b)(2)(A) or section 202(b)(2)(B), in addition to any injunctive relief arising from a violation of Title I of this Act, {the_covered_entity} is liable for a civil penalty if {the_covered_entity}, with actual knowledge or knowledge fairly implied on the basis of objective circumstances, violates the Act.
+Both the amount of such civil penalty sought by {the_Commission} and the amount of such civil penalty determined by the court shall take into account the degree of culpability, any history of prior such conduct, ability to pay, effect on ability to continue to do business, and such other matters as justice may require.

 3.1.1.sec=The civil penalty shall be calculated by multiplying the number of days that {the_covered_entity} violates the Act by an amount not to exceed $35,000; or

-3.1.2.0.sec=If the Commission provides notice to {a_covered_entity}, stated with particularity, that identifies a violation of this Act, the civil penalty shall be calculated by multiplying the number of directly affected consumers by an amount not to exceed $5,000, unless, within 45 days of receiving such a notice, {the_covered_entity} files with the Commission an objection that satisfies the requirements of subparagraph (A).
+3.1.2.0.sec=If {the_Commission} provides notice to {a_covered_entity}, stated with particularity, that identifies a violation of this Act, the civil penalty shall be calculated by multiplying the number of directly affected consumers by an amount not to exceed $5,000, unless, within 45 days of receiving such a notice, {the_covered_entity} files with {the_Commission} an objection that satisfies the requirements of subparagraph (A).

 3.1.2.1.0.sec=An objection shall include an affidavit by {the_covered_entity} that to the best of {the_covered_entity}’s knowledge, information, and belief, formed after an inquiry reasonable under the circumstances—